interNFT/nft-rfc/nft_rfc_009.md

 In this example, the CRUD operations of the DID are managed by method-specific means based on Ed25519.
-The on-chain state---referred to as the \"registry\" in DID Core---can be inspected to deterministically generate this IID document.
-Different registries provide different ways to inspect that state and different rules for deterministic generation.
+The on-chain state---referred to as the \"registry\" in DID Core---can be inspected to deterministically generate the IID document.
+Different registries provide their own specific ways to inspect that state and different rules for deterministically generating IIDs.
 This variability is handled in the individual IID methods based on particular registries: each method describes how to work with its registry.
 In many cases, there is no need to store a fully formed DID